?? William Or John ?? Hitch

 picture

-bullet Notes:
+bullet

 Samuel Hitch was born in Somerset County, MD sometime between 1703 and 1707 and died there in 1750.
 His birth year is determined through existing evidence obtained from county records.
 In particular, the court records and Tax Lists were used to estimate the range of years in which he was born.
 The Somerset County, MD Tax Lists were taken every year in the early-to-mid 1700s and used to determine heads of household and other taxables in the county.
 A "taxable" was the head of the household, males over the age of 15, and all slaves.
 The Tax Lists survive mostly intact for the years 1723 through 1759 and, as one follows families during this time frame, it can be surmised many times about when a male turns 16 years of age by when he first appears on the listings.
 Samuel Hitch first appeared on the Tax List in 1725, which means he had to have been born in 1709 or before.
 Another key record is a court paper describing Samuel Hitch's apprenticeship to a William Read.
 This paper is dated Apr 3 1723 (MdHR 7266-1-4) and it asks the court to release Samuel Hitch from his duties as an apprentice so that he can return to his father.
 Since trade persons usually were apprentices until they reached the age of 21, it might be assumed that Samuel Hitch was age 20 or younger in Apr 1723.
-This would mean that he was born in 1703 or later - hence the birth year between 1703 and 1707.
+This would mean that he was born in 1703 or later - hence the birth year between 1703 and 1709.
 Besides being on the Tax Lists, Samuel Hitch shows up in the Somerset County Land Records when he received 212 acres of land from his father Adam in May of 1728.
 The land is described as two tracts called "Come by Chance" and "High Suffolk" located on the north side of the "Wiccocomioco River" (SoLR-SH:25).
 This area is near present-day Salisbury in Wicomico County, Maryland.
 Since Adam Hitch gave land to all his sons except Elgate in 1728, it would seem that he reserved the gifts for his son that were "of age" or at least 21.
-Thence we assume Samuel to have been born at least by 1707.
+Thence we assume Samuel to have been born at least by 1707 but likely closer to the 1703 side of the range.

 Other times that Samuel Hitch appears in the historical records follow: